marcin-chwedczuk/hilbert_curve/README.md

 # One file JS program that draws Hilbert curve iteratively

-Clone this repository and open `index.html` to run the program.
+Clone this repository and open `index.html` in any browser to run the program.

+Read [my blog post](http://blog.marcinchwedczuk.pl/iterative-algorithm-for-drawing-hilbert-curve) if want to understand how it works.

 ![hilbert curve](docs/demo.png)

-Program uses this function to draw Hilbert curve in iterative way:
+Program uses this function to draw Hilbert curve iteratively:
 ```js

 /* N - size of hilbert curve,